100% of your donation goes to that specific appeal, providing vital and practical supports such as clean water, sanitation and cash vouchers for food.

 The most effective way to help our work with clothes and other physical items is to bring them to your local Oxfam shop or donation bank.
 The proceeds of our shops fund our three areas of work: emergency responses, long-term development programmes and campaigning/advocacy.

-We source culturally appropriate clothing and other much-needed emergency items from the affected regions themselves in so far as possible, because this is the most cost effective, time efficient and energy saving way of bring the right aid fast and effectively.
+We source any required emergency items from the affected regions themselves in so far as possible, because this is the most cost effective, time efficient and energy saving way of bring the right aid fast and effectively.

 Shipping or flying a random and unsolicited selection of items from Ireland, however well intended, can be unnecessarily expensive, and may result in the transport of items that are unsuitable to the local context and thus never used.
 It can even result in the duplication or oversupply of certain items and undermine the local price of goods and livelihoods of the very producers and retailers whose livelihoods we strive so hard to support after an emergency, causing even greater injustice and vulnerability.
 We call this the 'Do No Harm' approach.